-We know that choosing the right degree can be daunting, whether it’s learning about the difference between degree courses, the associated career opportunities or the extent to which you might specialise during your degree.
+We know that choosing the right degree is not a straightforward process, as you need to learn about the difference between degree courses, the associated career opportunities and the extent to which you might specialise during your degree.

 Broad-based or specialist degrees